Customer: Washtenaw Intermediate School District

 3. Connect to Real Careers Early

-Certification pathways (like FAA Part 107) make STEM tangible.
+Washtenaw’s move: Certification pathways (like FAA Part 107) and industry use cases make STEM concrete and show students where it can lead.

 4. Prioritize Hands-On Learning